admsht/cs451-team-project/sprint-reports/sprint-report-3.md

 Video Link:
 ## What's New (User Facing)
 * **Updated Dashboard:**
   The student dashboard now displays available rooms and the user is then able to request to book a room.
+Notifications are also displayed to the user.
+* **Repair Requests:**
+  Students can submit repair requests to admins.
+Students can choose from a variety of issues and levels of urgency in their report.
-* **Updated Admin Dashboard:**
+* **Updated Admin Features:**
-  The admin dashboard now displays pending room requests, with the ability to approve or deny the request.
+  The admins now have the ability to manage room requests, manage repair requests, and view the availability statuses of the rooms.

 ## Work Summary (Developer Facing)
 During Sprint 3, our focus was primarily on implementing the remainder of our frontend features.
 We achieved this by: